braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/rich_notifications.md

 ### Step 4: Continue creating your campaign

-Once your rich notification content is uploaded to the dashboard, you can simply continue [scheduling your campaign][6].
+After your rich notification content is uploaded to the dashboard, you can continue [scheduling your campaign][6].

 [3]: {{site.baseurl}}/user_guide/message_building_by_channel/push/creating_a_push_message/#creating-a-push-message
 [6]: {{site.baseurl}}/user_guide/engagement_tools/campaigns/scheduling_and_organizing/delivery_types/